fritids/wp-birthday-users/readme.txt

 == Changelog ==

+= 0.1.5 =
+* Fixed bug
+* Added translation in the ical-file
+* Added option to choose with name will be used
+* Added option to choose who the birthday page can see
+* Added translation German

 = 0.1.4 =
 * Fixed error with breakspace at the end of the php-file
-* Add extra functionality
+* Added extra functionality

 = 0.1.3 =
 * Fixed bugfix: when no filled in birthdays
 * Fixed empty names in overview
-* Add rebuild-function
+* Added rebuild-function
 * Changed names of stored-files

 = 0.1.2 =